gardenlinux/gardenlinux/docs/reference/testing/developing-tests.md

 #### 7. Be mindful about external dependencies

-- Prefer Python standard library over third-party packages
+- Prefer Python standard library over third-party packages, following [ADR-0016](../../adr/0016-minimal-host-dependencies-for-test-ng.md)
 - Only add PyPI dependencies when there's clear benefit
 - Document why external dependencies are necessary

 #### 8. Handlers must restore system state in teardown phase

-- Handlers (yield fixtures) that modify system state must restore the original state after tests complete
+- Handlers (yield fixtures) that modify system state must restore the original state after tests complete, as required by [ADR-0007](../../adr/0007-non-invasive-read-only-testing.md)
 - This cleanup is only required when tests run with `--allow-system-modifications` and are marked with `@pytest.mark.modify`
 - The pattern is: save initial state → yield to test → restore initial state in teardown
 - Handlers must track what they changed and reverse those changes in reverse order